HarperJones/wp-couverts/README.txt

 = 0.1.2 =

 * Added small fix to properly remove the loading class from the buttons after loading is complete

+= 0.1.3 =

+* Added caching for the Basic Info API requests to avoid long loading times on all page requests